ozone4real/tulirb/README.md

 # Tulirb
-Ruby bindings for the Tulip indicators technical analysis indicator library (https://tulipindicators.org/).
-This can be used to build tools for financial markets trading and analytics in Ruby.
+Ruby bindings for the [Tulip indicators technical analysis indicator library](https://tulipindicators.org/).
+This can be used to build tools for trading and analytics in Ruby for financial markets.

 ## Installation